SkyTheCodeMaster/bimg/rough-ideas.md

 `animation`: boolean Whether the image is an animation (if so, each frame is numerically indexed).
 (per frame) `duration`: number Duration of the frame in seconds, overrides `secondsPerFrame` for that frame.
 `secondsPerFrame`: number Default length of each frame in seconds.
-`palette`: table Table of tables of colors values indexed by frame.
-In format of colors api (key: color number - value: EITHER table of 3 ranged 0-1 floats for each RGB component, OR a single item which is the hex-formatted number #RRGGBB)
+`palette`: table Table of color tables indexed by frame.
+Each color table is in format of colors api (key: color number - value: EITHER table of 3 ranged 0-1 floats for each RGB component, OR a single item which is the hex-formatted number #RRGGBB)

 `title`: string Original title of the image.
 `description`: Long form description of the file.